 6) Keep Living Your Life

 Instead of sitting around the house in your pajamas all day (or your pajama jeans if you value comfort AND fashion…) watching reruns of Hawaii 5-0, GET OUT OF THE HOUSE.
-Go for a run, grab a drink with friends after work, take some time to discover a new hobby, but for the love of all that is holy DO NOT sit by your phone.
+Go for a run, grab a drink with friends after work, learn the cupid shuffle, take some time to discover a new hobby, but for the love of all that is holy DO NOT sit by your phone.
 Not only will it make time crawl by at a speed which can only be related to watching Curling on the Olympics, but by the time your significant other calls, you will already be in a bored state of mind.
 I’m not telling you to be something you’re not.
 Don’t feel like you need to go bungee jumping just so you’ll have something to exciting to talk about.
 I’m telling you that the busier you keep yourself, the less time you’ll have to be sad.

 #7) Learn to accept, reflect, and connect with your emotions